xuetao666/625_Group5/README.md

   -  b.
 XGBOOST.R: XGBoost method used in cluster
   -  c.
 RF.R: Random Forest method used in cluster ( Note that Random forest result is too large to upload to github)
 - Plots.R: Since the overall data and results is large, we decided to seperate the Rmarkdown and the script generating plots and tables.
 All the codes for generating results was saved under here.
 Used after finish Data_cleaning.R and Method codes.
-- Final_Report.rmd: Used for readin previous result and generate final report
+- Final_Report_formattest.Rmd: Used for readin previous result and generate final report

 #################################################################################################################################################################################
 For Report draft